-#360 Film as Dramatic Literature: •
+#360 Film Studies: ♦

-In Film as Dramatic Literature students will view and analyze films in order to understand how the craft and content of filmmaking unite to create unique experiences for viewers.
-To unpack the complex meanings of this type of text, students in Film as Dramatic Literature will employ many of the same strategies they use when reading literature (predicting, interpreting, and questioning), in addition to new strategies they learn for analyzing techniques specific to film (camerawork, editing, cinematography).
+In Film Studies, students will view and analyze films in order to understand how the craft and content of filmmaking unite to create unique experiences for viewers.
+To unpack the complex meanings of this type of text, students in Film Studies will employ many of the same strategies they use when reading literature (predicting, interpreting, and questioning), in addition to new strategies they learn for analyzing techniques specific to film (camerawork, editing, cinematography).
 The course includes units on the history of film and the work of Alfred Hitchcock; students will select additional thematic units.
 Students should be prepared to read, write, and discuss regularly.

-Prerequisite: Successful completion of GreenHouse humanities classes.
+Prerequisite: Successful completion of Green House humanities classes.
 Duration: Semester.
 Credit: 0.5 English.